RichardJohnNowell/Only-Analog-secondhand-records-/README.md

         </li>
         <li> Vandalism or harrassment will result in deletion of account.
         </li>
-        <li> Enquiries and reservations will be dealt within three calender days of message arrival.
+        <li> Enquiries and reservations will be dealt within three calendar days of message arrival.
         </li>
       </ul>
     </li>